sikula-ai/sikula-example-web-project/README.md

 ```

 That branch should contain the implementation commit after the configured
 pipeline has accepted the task.
+Sikula records the branch in its run state, but
+it does not need to switch your current checkout to that branch automatically.

 ## Inspect A Run